The Silent Gondoliers

-The Silent Gondoliers (ISBN 0-345-44263-6) is a 1983 novel by William Goldman, written under the pseudonym of "S. Morgenstern".
+The Silent Gondoliers is a 1983 novel by William Goldman, written under the pseudonym of "S. Morgenstern".
 The novel purports to explain why the gondoliers of Venice no longer sing, through the story of the protagonist Luigi.
 Chapters I and II build up further mythology behind the name Morgenstern and the backstory of Gondolierian history, and the tale of Luigi actually starts in Chapter III.

-It was released in hardcover in 1983, and a trade paperback version came out from Del Rey in 2001.
+It was published by Del Rey Books in hardcover in 1983, and a trade paperback version came out from Del Rey in 2001.
 Paul Giovanopoulos provided 20 pen-and-ink illustrations for the story.

 Author

 Goldman also uses the pseudonym "S. Morgenstern" in his better-known novel, The Princess Bride.
 However, in this tale, he writes as if he remembers spending Christmas in Venice, with the echo of singing gondoliers, once as a child and again with his wife and daughters.
 The story haunts him and he begins to research.
 This leads him into the trail of why gondoliers can no longer sing well, contrary to the belief that "gondoliers are the greatest singers of the world".